strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.15.2 =
+* Stripe JS looks for a field with id AND name = CardType now so the new checkout code is compatible with older checkout templates and will avoid "complete all fields" errors.

 = 1.7.15.1 =
 * BUG: Fixed issue where "complete all required fields" was being shown when using Stripe.
 They are calling the CardType "brand" in their return object, not "type".
 * BUG: Removed code from includes/notifications.php that was deleting the transient used to keep PMPro installs from hitting the PMPro server too often.